 It could happen like this.
 Imagine, it is a beautiful summer day, you are happy and glee.
 You are going for a stroll, wearing your recently bought sunglasses and for some reason, you are feeling like the king or queen of the world.
 You see 100 € on the street, and as you bend down … wham bam!
 Your back went into a muscular spasm.
 You can’t move.
 You are in pain!
 Sad, isn’t it?
 Well, it doesn’t have to be this way.

 The workings of our body in flexion

 The geometrical function of flexion, in this case bending, is stored phylogenetically in our nervous system.
-Bending simply consists of the flexor muscles of our torso – our DMCS – which are contracting concentrically to lengthen and then flex our torso.
+Bending simply consists of the flexor muscles of our torso – powerhouse – which are contracting concentrically to lengthen and then flex our torso.
 Simultaneously our extensors are releasing to allow our flexors to bend.
 But, when there is a geometric malfunction in the process of flexion, both our flexors and extensors are competing for the same task of flexion, which can only be done by our flexors.